btskinner/tex_cv/README.md

 \end{refsection}
 ```

-You can get an entry in the complied `.pdf` file that looks like this:
+You can get an entry in the complied `.pdf` file that looks like this
+(note the link color: the title in the compiled CV links to the paper):

 ![example](https://raw.githubusercontent.com/btskinner/tex_cv/master/images/example.png)